numberscope/frontscope/doc/working-with-git-and-github.md

 of those commits in main might affect the changes you were working on.
 So if you see any commits behind main, you might want to go back to your working copy and [sync your clone with the original](#sync-a-local-clone) and then rebase your branch on the current version of main.
+If you submit a PR that is not based on the current version of the main branch, you run the risk that it may have "merge conflicts" in which both you and a newer version of main have modified the same or nearby sections of code.
+Such merge conflicts will prevent your PR from being accepted until the are resolved by rebasing on the latest version of main.

 In any case, when you are satisfied your branch is ready to submit as a PR, you will notice that report of the number of commits ahead or behind main is